Information on river floating for San Marcos, New Braunfels, Comal, Austin, Guadalupe, Brazos, and Gruene.

 You’ll put your drinks/snacks in a cooler.
 Your cooler will get its own tube and you’ll tie it to at least one person’s tube in your group.

 You’ll hop in a tube and float to your destination.

 Floating generally takes anywhere from 1-4 hours depending on which river and which outfitter you go with.

 Tubing in Texas isn’t whitewater rafting/canoeing/kayaking.
 It’s much more tame and leisurely.
 You don’t need a helmet or a paddle.
 However, you will encounter rapids, rocks, fast-flowing water, and deep areas where you aren’t able to touch bottom.

 In Texas, no two rivers are the same.
 Each has its own special qualities and we’ll outline them for you here.
 A quick summary:

 San Marcos River

 The most tube-able.
 This river is spring-fed so it never runs dry.
-It's a pretty blue-green color and vibe here has a lot to do with the Millennial crowds from Texas State University in San Marcos and out-of-state visitors staying in Austin.
+It’s a pretty blue-green color and the vibe here has a lot to do with the Millennial crowds from Texas State University in San Marcos and Austin.